MeteoGroup: Launch of US office

 In 2010 MeteoGroup expanded into the United States and launched MeteoGroup USA.

 In May 2011, MeteoGroup acquired Nowcasting International Limited, an Ireland-based company specialising in technology for offshore weather forecasting.
 The company now forms part of MeteoGroup Offshore, a dedicated division supplying meteorological and oceanographic products and services to the offshore industry.

 At the end of 2011 MeteoGroup Italia was set up in Italy.

 In the summer of 2017 MeteoGroup withdrew from the US transportation business, ending all relationships with their US sales force.

 Expansion into Southeast Asia

 In July 2012, MeteoGroup Singapore was launched, initially focusing on providing weather products and services to the Southeast Asian shipping and offshore markets.

 Major European acquisition

 In September 2013, MeteoGroup acquired mminternational (Europe) AG, a major Swiss-German weather company.
 According to its press release, this expanded MeteoGroup's global operations to 14 countries, making it one of the largest weather companies in the world with almost 400 employees and combined annual turnover of more than €50 million.

 BBC Weather

-On 6 February 2018 BBC Weather changed supplier from the government Met Office to MeteoGroup, after being required to put its weather services out to tender.
-Some have claimed there has been a reduction in accuracy of BBC forecasts as a result.
+On 6 February 2018 BBC Weather changed supplier after nearly a century from the government Met Office to MeteoGroup, after being required to put its weather services out to tender.
+Some claimed that the BBC's forecasts were less accurate following the change to MeteoGroup.
+In 2025 the Met Office was reinstated as BBC weather service provider, as an agreement between the two organisations in the interests of public service rather than a commercial relationship involving procurement.